Luxembourg Basketball League

-The Nationale 1 Hommes, officially named the Luxembourgish Basketball League (formerly known as the Total League), is the highest men's basketball league in Luxembourg.
+The Nationale 1 Hommes, officially named the Luxembourg Basketball League (LBBL), is the highest men's basketball league in Luxembourg.
 The league's governing body is Fédération Luxembourgeoise de Basketball (FLBB).
-Prior to the 2012–13 season, the league was known as the Diekirch League.
+The league was previously known by sponsorships names Diekirch League and Total League.

 About

-As the league is semi-professional, all clubs are run as not-for-profit.
+As the Luxembourg Basketball League is semi-professional, all clubs are run as not-for-profit.
 Each team in the league is allowed to have two American players on the roster.
 While most local players do not receive a salary, American players are paid.

-There are two player statuses: JICL (French acronym for "player registered with a Luxembourgian club") and non-JICL.
+There are two player statuses: JICL (French acronym for "player registered with a Luxembourgish club") and non-JICL.
 To be classified as JICL, a player has to have obtained a license from a FLBB club before their 16th birthday, or have one for at least three seasons between their 16th and 21st birthday.
 Prior to the 2013–14 season, each team was only allowed two non-JICL players, no exceptions.
 In July 2013, the European Commission adjudged the ruling was contrary to the Schengen Agreement.
 Following that decision, the rule was scrapped and replaced by a gentlemen's agreement to keep the number at two, though some have signed a third non-JICL player, arguing they were part-time players.

 Format

 During the regular season, each team plays the other nine teams twice, one at home and one away (10 teams, 18 games, 18 rounds).
 After this, the top six teams move on to the second stage, where they play a further 10 games against each other.
 The top four teams at the conclusion of the second stage move on to the playoffs.
 In the semi-finals, the No. 1 seed plays the No. 4 seed, and the No. 2 seed plays the No. 3 seed.
 The winner of each best-of-three semi-final moves on to the Finals series to decide the title (also best-of-three).

 Meanwhile, the bottom four teams after the regular season join the best four teams from the second-tier Nationale 2 to play for relegation and promotion respectively.
-The two worst ranked Total League teams are relegated whilst the two best Nationale 2 teams are promoted.
+The two worst ranked Nationale 1 teams are relegated whilst the two best Nationale 2 teams are promoted.